Parents

 From year 3 onwards, children whose parents are getting any of the following are entitled to free school meals:

-- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income as assessed by Her Majesty’s Revenue and Customs, that does not exceed £16,190).
+• Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income that does not exceed £16,190).

-- Apply through the Devon Citizens Portal.
-This is the quickest and easiest way to apply and will result in you getting an instant decision.
+• Parents should apply through the Citizen Portal which is the quickest and easiest way to apply and will result in you getting an instant decision.